aws-solutions-library-samples/guidance-for-media2cloud-on-aws/deployment/tutorials/3-s3-event-trigger.md

 --

 ### Step 4: Adjust Lambda Function Timeout setting
-Go back to the lambda configuration page to adjust the timeout setting.
+Go back to the lambda configuration page, the Execution role session of the Permission Tab to adjust the timeout setting.
 By default, the lambda function is configured to timeout in 3 seconds.
 So, let's change it to 1 minute to allow enough time for the execution. (note that even if you set it to 15 minutes, you still get charged for the **actual** execution time.)

 Optionally you can increase the **Memory (MB)** but for our exercise, 128 MB is more than enough.